1,000+ Opportunities

 Local Recreation Improvement Grant Guidelines Grant Awards Announcement Deferred Compensation Programs Volunteer Tuition Credit Program FY 2026 Local Recreation Improvement Grant (LRIG) School Regionalization Efficiency Program (SREP) American Rescue Plan Firefighter Grant (ARPFFG) Marriage License Fee Reimbursement FY 2023 Lead Grant Assistance Program (LGAP)

-Based on current listing details, eligibility includes: Counties, municipalities, and school districts in New Jersey.
-Applicants should confirm final requirements in the official notice before submission.
+According to the current listing, eligibility includes: Counties, municipalities, and school districts in New Jersey.
+Confirm the full requirements in the official notice before applying.